-The 2020 Survey of Canadians has been released.
+The complete Confederation of Tomorrow Survey of Canadians has now been released.
 The Brian Mulroney Institute of Government is a proud partner in the study along with the Institute for Research on Public Policy, the Canada-West Foundation, and the Centre D’Analyse Politique – Constitution et Fédéralisme.
 The survey was conducted by the Environics Institute for Survey Research.

 Brian Mulroney: Past and Present